archana-nagaraj/Professional-README-Generator/output/README.md

   ## Usage
-     node index.js
+     run the command node index.js

   ## License

-  This repository is covered under the license ' MIT License '
+  This repository is covered under the license 'MIT License '
   Refer https://opensource.org/licenses/MIT for more detailed info